-Technical Report on the Global Data Processing System Météo-France 2002 status 1.
-SUMMARY OF HIGHLIGHTS - . use of ATOVS raw radiances from NOAA satellites - . new dissemination system (RETIM2000) using DVB standard technique.
-2. HARDWARE USED - Information commutators on GTS are the TRANSMET computers (2 Sun Entreprise 3000, operating with OS Unix and RDBMS Oracle). - the management of the forecasting system (control of the data in input of NWP models, postprocessing, production of charts with the NWP output) is made on a HP N4000 computer running Oracle RDBMS, US-Navy originating NEONS meteorological data management system, and PV-WAVE graphical software; one HP D370 is used as file server, one HP C180 workstation is devoted to the system monitoring, which is based on DCE.
-The whole system (production machine + file server + monitoring workstation), called DIAPASON, is doubled for backup. - NWP operational models are running on a FUJITSU VPP5000 (31 processors, 21 with 8 Gbytes memory each, the others with 4Gbytes memory each) - Dissemination of forecast and observation products (from GTS included), in particular to the french weather stations, is made through satellite communication (RETIM2000 system).
-3. Use of Data and Products from GTS Average number of messages, by day:
+- . enhanced configuration of the supercomputer Fujitsu VPP5000 with 124 processors - . use of ATOVS HIRS radiances from NOAA satellites

+2. HARDWARE USED

+- Information commutators on GTS are the TRANSMET computers (2 Sun Entreprise 3000, operating with OS Unix and RDBMS Oracle).

+- the management of the forecasting system (control of the data in input of NWP models, postprocessing, production of charts with the NWP output) is made on a HP N4000 computer running Oracle RDBMS, US-Navy originating NEONS meteorological data management system, and PV-WAVE graphical software; one HP D370 is used as file server, one HP C180 workstation is devoted to the system monitoring, which is based on DCE.
+The whole system (production machine + file server + monitoring workstation), called DIAPASON, is doubled for backup.

+- NWP operational models are running on a FUJITSU VPP5000 (31 processors, 21 with 8 Gbytes memory each, the others with 4Gbytes memory each)

+- Dissemination of forecast and observation products (from GTS included), in particular to the french weather stations, is made through satellite communication (RETIM2000 system).